RedHatQE/varmeth/README.md

 is a string identifier that will be used at runtime to select the required `variant` implementation.
 These will be the _variants_.

-Note that the _variable_ method can be associated with multiple implementations or _variants_:
+Note that the _variable_ method can be associated with multiple implementations or _variants_.

 ```python
 from varmeth import variable